Alerrero/bolo-wizard/README.md

 # Bolo Wizard

-Search music events in your city
+Search music events in your city.

 ## API's used